 If you'd like to talk about a project, contact me.
 We'll grab dinner together.

 “I love making an authentic connection with people I meet that feels like we’ve known each other all our lives.
 It’s a connection that I think is instantly noticeable when you look at the images.”

 I tend to shoot in wider angles than you normally would for portraiture.
 I do this for two reasons.
 First, I want to show the environment the person is in and second, this style requires that I’m closer to the subject than I could be with a longer lens.
 We all have energy about us, and for me, the photos are better when the subject and photographer’s energies are closer to each other.

 Photography is unfamiliar territory every day.
 As it should be.

 The part of my job that I love the most is getting on a plane, traveling to a new town, and making an authentic connection with people I've just met that feels like we’ve known each other all our lives.
 It’s a connection that I think is instantly noticeable when you look at the images.

 Because of the many challenges that location photography presents – everything from selecting the right location to working with/fighting against the weather – I prefer shooting on location rather than in the studio.
 We often joke, saying "If you're not scared, you're not trying hard enough", but it's true; in over my head is my favorite place to be.

 My musical background is more important than ever.

-When not shooting, I am a dad to four rambunctious kids with minds of their own, husband to a spitfire empath, and I spend as much time as I can outdoors hiking and biking.
+When not shooting, I spend as much time as I can outdoors hiking and biking.
 I’m also one of the founding members of Until Love Is Equal, a Grand Rapids LGBT rights group and Artpeers, a 501(c)3 forging trust-based relationships to create site-based art and performance that provides unconventional access to diverse people, places and perspectives.